Skip to content

 zero_or_more()

-This method means that the term can occur zero or more times.
+This method indicates that the term can occur zero or more times.

 # Example: zero or more spaces